linpengcheng/PurefunctionPipelineDataflow/doc/relational_model_on_hashmap.md

 - Manipulate data elements with the powerful core functions of the hash-map in clojure.

 Clojure has many facilities similar to RMDB, but lacks a relational data model.
 I designed this model and sql-like function.
 Filled in this defect.
 So we can call clojure an RMDB.

+I did not design a complete SQL clause, because in the pure function pipeline data flow, only need to add a reduce-kv (filter, map , etc.) in series to achieve the clause function.

 ```
                Clojure -> DBMS, Super Foxpro
                    STM -> Transaction，MVCC